 PLAN YOUR STAY...

-If you're planning a multi-day visit to Mexico's wine country, more than the normal amount of advanced preparation is required.
+If you're planning a multi-day visit to Mexico's wine country, a bit more than the normal amount of advanced preparation is required to ensure a smooth and pleasant visit.
 The beauty of Baja California is that it can be a little rough around the edges.
 But therein lies the fun; exploring Baja's wine country is like a treasure hunt.
 Many, if not most, of the beautiful wineries and chic lodging accommodations are located off the beaten path, some on unpaved roads.
 No surprise that road signs are in Spanish, and even written driving directions can be a challenge to decipher.
 But for the seasoned international traveler, this magical destination is worth the trouble.
 Step one is to secure your lodging...

 If finding lodging in the Valle de Guadalupe proves difficult, don't despair.
 A lovely alternative is to stay right on the Pacific coast in nearby Ensenada.
 Just a 20-minute drive from the Valle de Guadalupe, this Mexican port town is famous for its fresh fish and seafood, excellent dining options, and vibrant nightlife.
 Lodging options are usually a bit less expensive in Ensenada, often without a minimum stay requirement, and offer cool ocean breezes as a welcome respite to the hotter Valle de Guadalupe.

 Once you have secured your lodging, the next step is to arrange a tasting tour (or multiple tours) with Baja Test Kitchen as your guide.
-Departing from the border or your hotel, our most popular tasting tours visit boutique wineries in the Valle de Guadalupe and stop for a multi-course gourmet lunch overlooking the vineyards.
+Departing from the border, or your hotel/house rental in Northern Baja California, our most popular tasting tours visit boutique wineries in the Valle de Guadalupe and stop for a multi-course gourmet lunch overlooking the vineyards.
 Cheese lovers will delight in a visit to a local artisan cheese monger or dairy, an option on some wine tour itineraries.
 And those more interested in the culinary delights of Ensenada will not want to miss our "Ensenada Eats" foodie tour.
 If you'll be visiting over multiple days, we recommend a wine tour one day, and a foodie tour the other day (our "surf to turf" multi-day experience).

 When driving to the Region (the Valle de Guadalupe and Ensenada are each about 90-minutes south of the border), you may purchase Mexican auto insurance (required by law in Mexico) online through our sister company, Discover Baja Travel Club.
 You'll find border crossing and driving directions on Discover Baja's website, along with a wealth of other information about traveling in Baja California.
 Beware that drinking and driving is a serious offense in Mexico, and Mexican law only requires suspicion of driving under the influence to stop and detain, or arrest, the driver.
 As such, our best recommendation is to drive to your hotel, park your car, and let us do the driving during your stay.